ermadhav/Weather_Alert/README.md

-Here’s a professional and complete `README.md` file for your **Rain Alert WhatsApp Bot** project:

----

 ### 🌧️ Rain Alert WhatsApp Bot

 Automatically receive WhatsApp notifications when it's about to rain in your area!
 This full-stack web application allows users to register their location and phone number to get timely rain alerts via WhatsApp.